-So it’s important to familiarize yourself with everything there is to know about travelling with baby food through an airport and on a plane.
+So it’s important to familiarize yourself with everything there is to know about traveling with baby food through an airport and on a plane.

 According to the TSA, you are allowed to bring baby food on a plane, both in your carry on and checked bags.